 Marriage is hard – beautiful, fulfilling, meaningful, but hard.
 And no one hands you a roadmap after the honeymoon.

+So what happens if your love story takes a turn you didn’t expect?
+What if “forever” turns into “this isn’t working”?
 What if the relationship that once felt like magic starts to feel like survival?

 As a therapist and divorce coach, I work with people who once had their own fairy tale and Happily Ever After beginning.
 They walked down the aisle full of love, hope, and dreams.